Find Affordable College Courses

 Emerson Visual & Performing Arts Master’s Program

-Of the 25 students who graduated with a master’s in visual and performing arts from Emerson in 2021, 44% were men and 56% were women.
-Nationwide, master's degree programs only see 38% men graduate in visual and performing arts each year.
-Emerson does a better job at serving the male population as it supports 6% more men than average.
+For the most recent academic year available, 43% of visual & performing arts master's degrees went to men and 57% went to women.
+Nationwide, master's degree programs only see 37% men graduate in visual & performing arts each year.
+Emerson does a better job at serving the male population as it supports 5% more men than average.

 undefined

-The following table and chart show the race/ethnicity for students who recently graduated from Emerson College with a master's in visual and performing arts.
+The following table and chart show the race/ethnicity for students who recently graduated from Emerson College with a master's in visual & performing arts.

 undefined